Photo Credits: MARIO RODRIGUEZ / AGGIE

 Aside from established companies, individuals and start-up companies from all fields are welcome to participate in the competition, Martin said.
 A total of $1 million will be awarded out in multiple investments for innovations that help hospitality, travel and entertainment industries offer their services while still staying safe, according to a press release.
 The competition opened on May 11 and will accept submissions until July 5.

 “We hope that the competition […] provides an opportunity to assist entrepreneurs in moving their products into the marketplace [to] help facilitate the rebound of the hospitality travel, entertainment, food and beverage industry,” Martin said.
 “At a much greater stance, we hope that the competition allows individuals, organizations, to hopefully come together in such a way that the impact might be greater than just the competition itself.”

-Jenna Makus, the associate director at the Institute of Innovation and Entrepreneurship at UC Davis, said that despite drawbacks due to the pandemic, the institute has been figuring out creative ways to keep their programs and curriculum running.
+Jenna Makus, the associate director at the Institute for Innovation and Entrepreneurship at UC Davis, said that despite drawbacks due to the pandemic, the institute has been figuring out creative ways to keep their programs and curriculum running.

 “We laugh a little bit right now that we’re being forced to be innovative in the same way that we ask all our students and participants,” Makus said.

 Makus explained that their department, which is under the Graduate School of Management, is built around the power of the network and facilitating collaboration.
 Alumni across the country are able to participate in their programs through online mediums, allowing for the institute’s network to grow through the pandemic.

 “One of our taglines that we say a lot is ‘uncommon collaborations is the birthplace of innovation,’” Makus said.
 “We’re trying to get creative about still allowing those networks to happen even though we’re all in our houses.”